Things New and Old

 I love your way of reasoning and presenting your thoughts, I believe Biblical thoughts.
 Could it be that Luther's strong dislike of the letter of James grew out of his failure to understand justification in the way you set forth below?
 And for the typical myopic view of justification that tries to put a non-existent tension between James and Paul, there is always Romans 4:2, "For if Abraham were justified by works, he hath whereof to glory; but not before God."
 Paul here affirms that Abraham was in fact justified by works, perfectly harmonious with what James wrote in the passage you used in your writing.
 I believe Paul was making exactly the same point that you so clearly set forth from James.

-Distinction in the various phases of justification goes hand in hand with the PB distinctive between eternal and temporal salvation (many temporal salvations to be more accurate).
-Our forensic or eternal justification and our eternal salvation occur by the grace of God alone and requires no conditions or instrumentalities from us to become effective.
+A distinction in the various phases of justification goes hand in hand with the PB distinctive between eternal and temporal salvation (many temporal salvations to be more accurate).
+Our forensic or eternal justification and our eternal salvation occur by the grace of God alone and require no conditions or instrumentalities from us to become effective.
 Our temporal discipleship (in the many, many deliverances that we experience in discipleship) and our true justification by faith and by works require conditions from us and are in fact contingent on those things in us to become effective and thus to be enjoyed and experienced.
 If a person is confused on the distinct aspects of phases of justification, he will in all likelihood be equally confused on the question of distinct aspects of phases of salvation.

 Thank you for sharing this delightful and thought-provoking work with us.